-Management measure Objective Action Timing Who Actions undertaken since previous monitoring session Adaptive measures if required Exclusion of feral goats and livestock To continuously exclude large non-native herbivores from the site and reduce grazing on native flora A fence to exclude goats and livestock is present, no further actions required at this stage.
-Allow native vegetation to regenerate over the next year and then re-evaluate fencing effectiveness during next monitoring event. - - - - Implementation of controlled burns To improve the natural regeneration of native flora None required at this stage.
+Management measure Objective Action Timing Who Actions undertaken since baseline Adaptive measures if required Exclusion of feral goats and livestock To continuously exclude large non-native herbivores from the site and reduce grazing on native flora A fence to exclude goats and livestock is present, no further actions required at this stage.
+Allow native vegetation to regenerate over the next year and then re-evaluate fencing effectiveness during next monitoring event.
+In response to detection of feral goats or livestock Landowner or contractor - Fence monitoring and repair of any damage observed.
+Implementation of controlled burns To improve the natural regeneration of native flora None required at this stage.
 Allow native vegetation to regenerate over the next year.
-Re-evaluate during next monitoring event. - - - - Monitoring plot survey Repeat monitoring plot surveys to evaluate the 'improve or maintain' outcome of biodiversity values at the site Repeat monitoring of all plots within the offset site Late spring Two qualified Ecologists - Where possible time survey events to occur within four weeks of a significant rainfall event so as to better identify the diversity of plant species dormant within the ground layer
+Reevaluate during next monitoring event. - - - - Monitoring plot survey Repeat monitoring plot surveys to evaluate the 'improve or maintain' outcome of biodiversity values at the site Repeat monitoring of all plots within the offset site Late spring Two qualified Ecologists - Where possible time survey events to occur within four weeks of a significant rainfall event to better identify the diversity of plant species dormant within the ground layer